 Consentino student brings knife, pepper spray to school

 Sep.
-18—HAVERHILL — Consentino School Principal Richard Poor said police are involved in an investigation into an incident on Thursday that may have involved a student threatening another student.
+23—HAVERHILL — Consentino School Principal Richard Poor said police are involved in an investigation into an incident on Thursday that may have involved a student threatening another student.

 "For the sake of transparency, we wanted to inform you that school leadership was informed today that a student was in possession of pepper spray and a small knife at school and may have threatened to harm another student," Poor wrote in an email he sent to parents late Thursday afternoon.